trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 (see `TriBITS Package, TriBITS Repository, TriBITS Package sharing the same source directory`_).

-It is perfectly legal for a TriBITS repjository to define no packages at all with::
+It is perfectly legal for a TriBITS repository to define no packages at all with::

   TRIBITS_REPOSITORY_DEFINE_PACKAGES()